wmeints/effective-llm-applications/manuscript/04-the-art-and-nonsense-of-prompt-engineering.md

 #### What to Choose for Each of the Hyper Parameters

 I know that this is a lot to take in so let me give you some direction on what to choose for each of the parameters.

 Coding requires a more repetitive and boring output to be effective.
-So you'd want to choose a lower value for Top-P and a lower value for temperature.
+So you want to choose a lower value for Top-P and a lower value for temperature.
 The presence penalty and frequency penalty should be set to 0, because we don't want to apply any penalties.
 Coding is repetitive by nature.